skulpt/skulpt/HACKING.md

     print 'done'

-Its not obvious, but the buildClass method takes four parameters: globals, func, name, bases It seems that you always pass the mod object itself as the globals parameter, the func parameter is a function that represents the class object, the Name is the external name of the class,
+It's not obvious, but the buildClass method takes four parameters: globals, func, name, bases It seems that you always pass the mod object itself as the globals parameter, the func parameter is a function that represents the class object, the Name is the external name of the class,